-The churchyard is in the historic core of the Chiseldon settlement
+The churchyard is in the historic core of the Chiseldon settlement.
+The memorial garden is Within historic heart of original Chiseldon settlement adjacent to Holy Cross

 Church of England parishes for Chiseldon with Draycot Foliat, Ogbourne St Andrew with Rockley and Ogbourne St George.
+Local cemetery managed by the Parish Council.